Where to find a perfume batch code

 Check the box bottom, bottle base, label edge, or sticker before entering a code.
 Some fragrance houses print a short code on both box and bottle; use the most complete matching string.

-Avoid long barcode numbers, product references, size markings, and concentration labels such as EDP or EDT.
+Avoid long barcode numbers, product references, size markings, concentration labels such as EDP or EDT, and engraved design numbers that do not identify a production lot.

 How to interpret fragrance age